GuillaumeHJ/RL-HIV-Treatment-Control/README.md

 - Applied **epsilon-greedy exploration** for policy optimization.
 - Used **RMSProp optimizer** to stabilize training.
 - Experimented with **different layer architectures** to balance learning speed and stability.
 - Successfully trained the agent to pass **8/9 automated evaluation tests** on the GitHub Classroom challenge.

+## Colab Notebook

+For convenience, you can launch training and evaluation in Google Colab using the provided notebook:

+`notebooks/rl_mva_HIV.ipynb`

+This notebook allows you to:

+- Run the RL agent training interactively.
+- Monitor training progress and performance metrics.
+- Load saved models from `saved_models/` for evaluation or further experimentation.

+Simply open the notebook in Colab, ensure the `src/` folder is mounted or copied, and run the cells sequentially.